coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 R. Darst's streaming setup during "Python for Scientific Computing".

-### Lecturer notes
+---

+### Scaling up – Technical side

 - Many moving parts
      - Zoom + OBS
-     - Handle audio and video in both
+     - Handling audio and video in both
      - Sound levels have to be checked
-     - Different scenes to screensharing, discussion, breaks
+     - Different scenes to screensharing, discussion, breaks…
 - New bottlenecks:
      - The Q&A is actually the thing that we worry the most (not the stream so much)
           - We get up to 40 questions per hour